-Seymour is one of the best post hole diggers for the rocky soil.
+Seymour is one of the best post-hole diggers for rocky soil.
 It functions perfectly for a superficial well.
 The 6 inch is the ideal dimension.
 You can view YouTube videos on how to pierce the well.

 - It is designed for general purpose use in a variety of soils

 - A steel blade is riveted to the tough pliable iron yoke

 - Has a steel shaft with a welded steel t-handle